Skip to content

 • Role-based access control (patient, specialist, admin, customer_support, superadmin)

-See ../auth/README.md for authentication documentation.
+See ../auth/index.md for authentication documentation.

 User Organizations